Projects

 Interplay of perception & behaviour

-In collaboration with our School’s virtual reality expert, we use VR and psychophysics to study how perception influences cognition and behaivour.
+In collaboration with Phil Turnbull, our School’s virtual reality expert, we use VR and psychophysics to study how perception influences cognition and behaivour.
 For instance, we are interested in how motorists perceive their driving speed and how we can use visual processing principles to make driving safer.
 In the same vein, we also conduct real-world experiments to test how visual processing (especially perceptual illusions) affect things like dart-throwing performance.

 Mapping connections

 We use recent advances in neuroimaging analysis techniques to map the fine-grained spatial organisation of functional connectivity between brain areas.
+Using such procedures allows us to map the functional architecture of visual brain areas while participants watch movies or play video games, obviating the need for constraining conditions typically required by such studies.

 Spatial tuning